wur-bioinformatics/introduction-to-bioinformatics/week5.md

 cut the protein at specific places (for example, trypsin cleaves the protein into peptides at arginines and lysines) ({numref}`w5bf12`).
 The peptide masses are then measured and compared to the mass spectra of predicted peptides resulting from a database of known proteins, to identify the protein likely being measured.
+This approach can also be used to measure posttranslation modifications, as they lead to small (known) shifts in the measured spectra for the modified peptides.

 :::{figure} images/Week5/w5bf12.jpg
 :alt: Schematic overview of shotgun proteomics